 No surprise to anyone, but here goes: I sometimes (and lately more than sometimes) get run over by my inner critic.
-That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a crumb of … More Fail like a genius.
+That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a … More Fail like a genius.

 Tuesday evening, the Peeps and I celebrated a new couch, good company and the upcoming new year with wine and Jeff’s local pizza.
 We also hashed out our 2019 words of the year via storyboards (you’re welcome), laughter, tears, courage and other confidential means.
 At first we tossed out ideas as if we were Miss Congeniality … More illuminate